ChrisTorng/DocsConverter/README.md

 ----
 Download [raw MinimalTest.html](https://github.com/ChrisTorng/DocsConverter/raw/main/MinimalTest.html) and save as .html.
 Open it in browser, select all and copy the content.

 Create a [Substack](https://substack.com) account.
 Create a new post.
 Paste the copied html content into content editor.
 You should see hyperlinks have "(replaced)" text attached, proving that this script is working.
-You can see F12 Development Tool's Console output for details.
+You can see F12 Development Tool's Console output for more details.